PolarSPARC |

 The following would be a typical output:

-From Output.2, we see there are no Docker Images on the local host.
+From the Output.4 above, we see currently there are no Docker Images on the local host.

-To fetch a pre-built Docker Image for Ubuntu 14.04 from the Docker Hub registry and store it on the local host, execute the following command:
+To fetch a pre-built Docker Image for Ubuntu 24.04 from Docker Hub registry and store it on the local host, execute the following command in the terminal window:

-Notice the use of the image name followed by the desired version ubuntu:14.04 for Ubuntu 14.04 in the command above.
+Notice the use of the image name followed by the desired version ubuntu:24.04 for Ubuntu 24.04 in the command above.

 The following would be a typical output: